shaunreichman/investment_tracker/docs/specs_completed/UNIFIED_EVENT_FORM_SPEC.md

 - ✅ Comprehensive template mapping system for edit mode
 - ✅ Zero regression in functionality or user experience

 The unified form is now the single source of truth for both create and edit operations, providing a consistent user experience while eliminating code duplication.
 The implementation is production-ready and delivers significant value to both developers and users.

+**Architectural Evolution**:
+The work from this spec has been **successfully migrated** to the create-only architecture, providing an even cleaner and more maintainable solution that aligns with the unified distribution method and flag-based grouping architecture.